jfmdev/simple-spellchecker/readme.md

 #### getDictionarySync(fileName [, folderPath])

 This method allows to get a `Dictionary` instance from a file, in a synchronous way.
-Unlike `getDictionary`, this method can't open ZIP files.

 Parameters:
  * `fileName`: The name of the dictionary's file.
 The file must have `.dic` extension.